 Allergy Specialist in Coral Gables and Palmetto Bay FL

-Allergy specialists are also known as allergists or immunologists.
+Allergy specialists are also known as allergists or allergy doctors.
 They are the specialty physicians you would see for your allergies to get treatment or management of your allergy.
-Call us today at Piniella Asthma + Allergy Center for more information or schedule an appointment online!
+Contact us today at Piniella Asthma + Allergy Center for more information or schedule an appointment online!
 We have convenient locations to serve you in Coral Gables FL and Palmetto Bay FL.

 Table of Contents:

 Doctors that specifically treat allergies are known as an allergist or an immunologist.
 They are medical physicians who specialize in managing and treating asthma, allergies, and other immune system disorders in their patients.

 Now that we know what kind of doctor treats allergies, let’s get a better understanding of what an allergist/immunologist does.
 These specialty physicians diagnose, treat, and manage the health condition which affects their patients’ immune system.

 Allergies occur when the immune system begins to overreact to a usually harmless substance.
 Allergists/immunologists will often help treat the following immune-related conditions: